cassidylaidlaw/effective-horizon/README.md

 ## Citation

-If you find this repository useful for your research, please cite our paper as follows:
+If you find this repository useful for your research, please consider citing one or both of our papers as follows:

     @inproceedings{laidlaw2023effectivehorizon,
-      title={Bridging RL Theory and Practice with the Effective Horizon}, author={Laidlaw, Cassidy and Russell, Stuart and Dragan, Anca}, booktitle={arXiv preprint},
+      title={Bridging RL Theory and Practice with the Effective Horizon}, author={Laidlaw, Cassidy and Russell, Stuart and Dragan, Anca}, booktitle={NeurIPS},
       year={2023}
+    }
+    @inproceedings{laidlaw2024stochastic,
+      title={The Effective Horizon Explains Deep RL Performance in Stochastic Environments}, author={Laidlaw, Cassidy and Zhu, Banghua and Russell, Stuart and Dragan, Anca}, booktitle={ICLR},
+      year={2024}
     }

 ## Contact